Former Mitnick Campaign Workers Allege Verbal Abuse and Wage Theft, Current Workers Call Bullshit

 “We have a robust campaign that is centered around youth,” the 22 year-old candidate said in an email to The Stranger.
 “We have many youth volunteers and our campaign is about making Seattle livable for the next generation through a Green New Deal, Rent Control, and Community Control over the Police.
 Our core group of youth volunteers that launched this campaign are still involved and excited to continue this race.”

-Falit-Baiamonte said the campaign lost some other young people not because of Mitnick but because of Medillo.
+Falit-Baiamonte said the campaign lost some other young people not because of Mitnick but because of Medilo.

-A former social media volunteer described Medillo as “aggressive,” “minimizing of others,” and “incredibly difficult to work with” to the point that she did not accept a full-time position on Mitnick’s campaign.
+A former social media volunteer described Medilo as “aggressive,” “minimizing of others,” and “incredibly difficult to work with” to the point that she did not accept a full-time position on Mitnick’s campaign.

 “Don't endorse abuse.
 Don't endorse humiliation.
 Don't endorse retaliation.
 Don't endorse intimidation.
-Don't endorse Matthew Mitnick,” Medillo told The Stranger.
+Don't endorse Matthew Mitnick,” Medilo told The Stranger.

 Fool Me Once